rssnyder/discord-stock-ticker/README.md

 The program acts as a manager of one to many bots.
 You can have one running instance of the program and have any number of bots running within it.

+[Click here](https://youtu.be/LhgCdtE8kmc) to watch a quick video tutorial on how to self-host these bots on linux.

 ### Roles for colors

 To enable color changing you will need to create three roles.